 Many of the activities at Hack the Future require that you have some software program installed on your computer.
 You will get the most out of the day if this is already pre-installed, and you don't have to do this on the day of the event.
 Maybe you want to check it out beforehand, and you'll already have ideas for a project, or questions for us?

-Minecraft mods are built using the Forge framework.
-Both Minecraft and Forge are written in Java and require the Java Development Kit (JDK).
+Minecraft mods are often built using the Forge framework.
+Both Minecraft and Forge are written in Java and require Java 8 (will not work with Java 9 and above).
 You should also install an IDE.

 The Arduino is a small microcontroller board for electronics projects.
 To program it, you should install the open-source development environment.

 Raspberry Pi is a series of single-board computers designed for teaching software and hardware from the ground up.
 Linux and macOS are set up to interface with a Pi, while Windows benefits from terminal software.
 Minecraft: Pi Edition is a version of Minecraft developed for educational purposes which can be controlled via the mcpi package for Python 2.

 The BBC micro:bit is a microcontroller board that comes with web-based block programming, MicroPython, built-in accelerometers, Bluetooth support, and other "batteries included".
 PuTTY or other terminal software is helpful for MicroPython, while block-based programming can be done entirely in the browser.

 Scratch is a simple programming environment from MIT that lets you create interactive games, stories, and animations.
 Scratch 2.0 is built on Flash Player which comes bundled with some modern browsers.
 Snap! is built on modern web standards, adds more features, and can import Scratch 2.0 projects.